Charlotte Dangerous Drugs Accident Lawyer

 We trust prescription drugs and over-the-counter (OTC) medicines to make us healthier, but sometimes they do the opposite.
 A dangerous drug reaction can easily cause a major health event, put someone in the hospital, cause permanent side effects, or even kill someone.

 Patients who have been injured by defective drugs or dangerous reactions in North Carolina have the right to pursue compensation for all of their losses.
 They can work with a dangerous drug accident lawyer in Charlotte to identify all responsible parties and seek from them the maximum amount of compensation available.

-Auger & Auger Personal Injury Lawyers have provided legal representation to injury victims in the Carolinas and the Southeast for over a quarter of a century.
+Auger & Auger Accident and Injury Lawyers have provided legal representation to injury victims in the Carolinas and the Southeast for over a quarter of a century.
 Our Charlotte drug injury lawyers can provide experienced representation for your claim.
 If we are unable to secure a reasonable settlement for you, we are willing to take your case to court and try it in front of a jury.
 A history of past case successes shows we have the knowledge and strategies needed to stand up to insurers and big pharma companies.

 If you or a loved one have been hurt by a dangerous drug — including having a major reaction, temporary disability, or permanent side effects — then you can speak with an attorney for free during an initial case review.
 Call (855) 969-5671 or contact us online today to schedule your free, no-obligation case review.

 A dangerous drug is any medicine, including both prescription and over-the-counter products, that presents an unreasonable risk of harm to the user when it is used as directed.